Nudged Elastic Band in Topological Data Analysis: Method

 Several steps in our approach can be treated in a variety of ways.
-To name a few, we estimate density, find local maxima, generate random initial bands, simulate bands according to a formulation of NEB, and cluster.
+To name a few, we estimate density, find local maxima, generate random initial bands, simulate bands according to a formulation of NEB, and cluster convergent bands.
 We use simple methods to handle each of these steps, but we leave open the possibility of substituting more sophisticated methods.
+Our approach depends on the choice of several parameters, and the main parameter which we find necessary to tune is the standard deviation used to build a density estimator.
+We use a consistent choice for all other parameters across all of our data sets, which suggests the other parameters may not be as important to tune.